dashingsoft/pyarmor/src/examples/README.md

 to obfuscate all the python scripts, update them into `library.zip`, copy runtime files to output path of py2exe.

+The main challenge here it's how py2exe can find the modules imported by obfuscated scripts.

 ```bash
     cd /path/to/pyarmor